lanl/BEE/README.md

 # Mail List and Contact

-For bugs and problems report, suggestions and other general questions regarding the PFSEFI project, Please subscribe to the [bee-user mailing list](bee-user-group@googlegroups.com)(via Google Groups) and post your quesitons.
+For bugs and problems report, suggestions and other general questions regarding the BEE project, Please subscribe to the [bee-user mailing list](bee-user-group@googlegroups.com)(via Google Groups) and post your quesitons.

 # Release